What is Talcum Powder and Its Uses and Issues?

 Talcum Powder Lawsuits

-Johnson & Johnson faces nearly 12,000 lawsuits alleging it knew its talcum powder products could cause cancer but failed to notify federal regulators or warn consumers.
+Johnson & Johnson faces nearly 12,000 talcum powder lawsuits alleging it knew its talcum powder products could cause cancer but failed to notify federal regulators or warn consumers.

-Beasley Allen’s Talc Litigation team has been privileged to represent thousands of women who developed ovarian cancer after using talcum powder on their genitals for feminine hygiene and continues to investigate these cases.
+Beasley Allen’s Talc Litigation team includes talcum powder lawyers.
+They have been privileged to represent thousands of women who developed ovarian cancer after using Johnson & Johnson talcum powder on their genitals for feminine hygiene and continues to investigate these cases regardless of the brand.

 If you or a loved one has developed ovarian cancer after using talcum powder on the genitals for feminine hygiene, you may be entitled to compensation for medical expenses, loss of wages, and pain and suffering.

-Contact us for a free consultation with the leaders in talcum powder litigation.
+Contact us for a free consultation with the leaders in talcum powder lawsuits.